MarcL/AmazonProductAPI/README.md

 	$items = $amazonAPI->ItemLookUp( $asinIds );

 ## Returned data
 By default the data will be returned as SimpleXML nodes.
-However if you pass a 4th parameter as 'true' to the constructor then a simplified array of items will be returned.
+However if you call SetRetrieveAsArray() then a simplified array of items will be returned.
 For example:

 	// Return XML data
 	$amazonAPI = new AmazonAPI( $keyId, $secretKey, $associateId );